 Acetaminophen is the pain-relieving ingredient in over-the-counter medications, such as Tylenol.
-It is also useful in reducing fever.
 Oxycodone is an opiate medication that is synthesized from the poppy plant and in the same class of drugs like heroin, morphine, codeine, and so forth.
-Oxycodone is a Schedule II controlled substance, according to the United States Drug Enforcement Administration.
-This ranking indicates that it does have medicinal uses; however, it also has a very high potential for abuse and the development of physical dependence like all the drugs in the class.
+Oxycodone is a schedule II controlled substance.
+This ranking indicates that it does have medicinal uses; however, it also has a very high potential for misuse and the development of physical dependence like all other drugs in that same schedule.

 The Effects of Percocet

 The immediate side effects of using opioid substances like Percocet include: